-Let's define legitimate values of x as the values that can be obtained as x = Curve25519(G, d') for some d, and call the other values illegitimate.
-The definition of the Curve25519 function shows that legitimate values all share the following property: the highorder bit of the last byte is not set (for Ed448, any bit can be set).
+Let's define legitimate values of x as the values that can be obtained as x = X25519(G, d') for some d', and call the other values illegitimate.
+The definition of the X25519 function shows that legitimate values all share the following property: the high-order bit of the last byte is not set (for X448, any bit can be set).

-Since there are some implementation of the Curve25519 function that impose this restriction on their input and others that don't, implementations of Curve25519 in TLS SHOULD reject public keys when the high-order bit of the last byte is set (in other words, when the value of the leftmost byte is greater than 0x7F) in order to prevent implementation fingerprinting.
+Since there are some implementation of the X25519 function that impose this restriction on their input and others that don't, implementations of X25519 in TLS SHOULD reject public keys when the high-order bit of the final byte is set (in other words, when the value of the rightmost byte is greater than 0x7F) in order to prevent implementation fingerprinting.
+Note that this deviates from RFC 7748 which suggests that This value be masked.